> Gluten Free Licorice Candy: 3 to Consider

 Licorice candy often contains wheat flour, thus gluten.
 Fortunately, there are more gluten-free licorice options now than ever before.

 But damn, no manufacturer makes a gluten free version of my all-time favorite black licorice candy, licorice allsorts.

 Beware: the product above contains gluten!

-Given the growing interesting in gluten free foods of all kinds, where are the gluten free allsorts?
-Maybe it’s too hard to get the right texture without wheat flour?
+Given the growing interest in gluten-free foods of all kinds, where are the gluten free allsorts?
+Maybe it’s too hard to produce the right texture without wheat flour?

 #1 Zagarese 100% Organic Gluten-Free, Sugar Free Licorice

 Zagarese 100% Organic Licorice comes in 4 flavors, Original (shown above), Anise , Citrus & Mint

 It’s organic licorice root extract and natural flavor extracts with the flavored varieties, with no sugar or artificial sweeteners added, or anything else.